 While it’s true that a high fill power pillow is likely to look lofty, its ability to maintain that loft under pressure has a lot to do with its firmness.
 So, let’s talk about how to land on the loft and firmness that works best for your preferred sleeping position.

 - Stomach Sleepers: Down pillows are often perfectly suited to stomach sleepers because they’re plush and compressible.
-That said, some bedding brands offer down pillows in several firmness options to accommodate different positions, and I suggest that stomach sleepers choose the softest one.
+That said, some bedding brands offer down pillows in several firmness options to accommodate different positions, and we suggest that stomach sleepers choose the softest one.
 Having a soft, low-lofted pillow is a great way for stomach sleepers to guard against neck pain.

 - Back Sleepers: Back sleepers are most compatible with a medium level of loft and firmness.
-So, I suggest picking a high-fill power pillow with a soft to medium firmness rating, as these traits can complement each other to create a balanced feel.
+So, we suggest picking a high-fill power pillow with a soft to medium firmness rating, as these traits can complement each other to create a balanced feel.
 By the same token, folks who prefer firmer support may want to choose a lower-lofted pillow to prevent the head from craning forward.

-- Side Sleepers: Because down is so soft and compressible, I suggest side sleepers pick the firmest, loftiest down pillow they can find.
+- Side Sleepers: Because down is so soft and compressible, we suggest side sleepers pick the firmest, loftiest down pillow they can find.
 Remember, down is always going to compress at least a little bit, but side sleepers can compensate for that with an extra-firm feel.
 To accommodate side sleepers, some brands combine down with a denser material like memory foam in order to boost loft and firmness.

 Okay, here’s where things get a little confusing.
 While down clusters are technically feathers, they’re not the same as the feathers that come from the back or wings of ducks and geese.
 Instead, down clusters are softer, fluffier feathers that come from the insulating layer on the belly of the bird.